Charlie and Lola

-Charlie and Lola are fictional children created by the English writer and illustrator Lauren Child in 2000.
+Charlie and Lola Sonner are fictional children created by the English writer and illustrator Lauren Child in 2000.
 They were introduced in a series of picture books and later adapted as animated television characters.
 Lola is an energetic and imaginative little girl; Charlie is her kind and patient older brother who is always willing to help Lola learn and grow.
 Charlie and Lola's parents, as well as their friends' parents, are often mentioned, but never seen.

 History

 The series' first book is I Will Not Ever Never Eat a Tomato, published by Orchard Books in 2000.
 The U.S. edition was published in the same year by Candlewick Press, with the title: I Will Never NOT EVER Eat a Tomato.

 For that first book in the series, Child won the 2000 Kate Greenaway All-Medal Trophy from the Library Association, recognising the year's best children's book illustration by a British subject.
 For the 50th anniversary of the Medal (1955–2005) it was named one of the top ten winning works, selected by a 2007 panel to compose the ballot for a public election of the all-time favourite.

-The series was made into an animated TV show.
+In 2005, the series was made into an animated television show.